 Probiotics are live, healthy microorganisms (bacteria and yeasts) found in your intestines.
 Probiotics are available in some foods and dietary supplements.
 Experts believe that these bacteria help you maintain a healthy digestive system by limiting the growth of “unhealthy” bacteria.

 Path to improved wellness

 The use of probiotics relates to digestive health.
 Although some probiotics have shown promise in research studies, strong scientific evidence to support specific uses of probiotics for health conditions is lacking.
 There is evidence that probiotics may be helpful in reducing or preventing diarrhea caused by infections and antibiotics.
 They also may improve symptoms of irritable bowel syndrome.
 As far as the U.S. Food and Drug Administration (FDA) is concerned, depending on a probiotic product’s intended use, it might be regulated as a dietary supplement, a food ingredient, or a drug.
 Probiotic products are not currently approved to treat a disease or health condition.

 Are probiotics safe?

 Probiotics are similar to the “good” or “healthy” microorganisms already living in your digestive system.
 Medical studies have not shown probiotics to be harmful to healthy people.
 However, people who are very ill and people who have a weak immune system should be cautious about eating or drinking probiotic products or taking probiotic supplements.

 Common side effects of consuming probiotics might include gas and bloating.
 While these are typically mild and temporary, more serious but rare side effects include allergic reactions to the probiotics or ingredients in the food or supplement.

 Talk to your family doctor before you start taking probiotics or any type of dietary supplement.
-He or she can tell you if a probiotic supplement will affect any medical conditions you have.
+They can tell you if a probiotic supplement will affect any medical conditions you have.
 Be sure to tell your doctor if you are taking any prescriptions, over-the-counter (OTC) medicines, or other dietary supplements.

 How are probiotics available?